 Applicants should be aware that CIAG awards require certain administrative responsibilities.
-Use the General Terms and Instructions document to find information about managing your grant, meeting grantee requirements and receiving payments.
+Reference the General Terms and Instructions to find information about managing your grant, meeting grantee requirements, and receiving payments.

-For example, a contract signed by the President and Secretary is acceptable.
-A contract signed by the President and the Vice-President, or by the Secretary and the Chief Financial Officer, is not be acceptable.
+For example: a contract signed by the President and Secretary is acceptable while a contract signed by the President and the Vice-President, or by the Secretary and the Chief Financial Officer, is not be acceptable.

 In such case, you must provide evidence of the person's authority to sign the contract.
 Such evidence typically takes the form of a resolution adopted by your organization's board of directors, or your organization's articles of incorporation.

 Note: Arts Commission staff and county counsel must approve this document prior to execution of the grant contract.